China Renews Orange Alert For Cold Wave - UrduPoint

 China Renews Orange Alert For Cold Wave

 BEIJING, Nov.
-28 (UrduPoint / Pakistan Point News - 28th Nov, 2022 ) :China's meteorological authority on Monday renewed an orange alert for a cold wave, forecasting big temperature drops, winds, sandstorms, rains, and snow in vast regions of the country.
+29 (UrduPoint / Pakistan Point News - 29th Nov, 2022 ) :China's meteorological authority on Tuesday continued to issue an orange alert for a cold wave, forecasting big temperature drops and gales in vast regions of the country.

-From Monday to Wednesday, temperatures are expected to plunge by 10 to 16 degrees Celsius in most of central and eastern China, according to the National Meteorological Center.
+From Tuesday to Thursday morning, temperatures are expected to plunge by 8 to 10 degrees Celsius in most parts of northeastern and northern China as well as some areas in other regions, according to the National Meteorological Center.

-Sandstorms are expected to hit areas in the north and northwest, said the center.
+Some parts of Jilin, Guangxi, and the area south of the Yangtze River could see temperatures drop by 16 to 20 degrees Celsius, said the center.

-Some areas of Inner Mongolia, Shanxi, Jilin, Shandong, Jiangsu, Guizhou, and Hunan could see temperatures drop by over 16 degrees Celsius, according to the center.
+Strong winds are also expected to hit parts of Guizhou, the area south of the Yangtze River, and the eastern and southern waters of the country.

 The center warned against the cold wave's impact on agriculture and advised the public to take precautions against the temperature change and the winds.